kf-labs/kf-labs.github.io/index.md

 <script src="{{ base.url | prepend: site.url }}/assets/livechat.js" type="text/javascript"> </script>
-  <noscript><a href="https://www.livechatinc.com/chat-with/12241785/" rel="nofollow">Chat with us</a>, powered by <a
-      href="https://www.livechatinc.com/?welcome" rel="noopener nofollow" target="_blank">LiveChat</a></noscript>
+<noscript><a href="https://www.livechatinc.com/chat-with/12241785/" rel="nofollow">Chat with us</a>, powered by <a href="https://www.livechatinc.com/?welcome" rel="noopener nofollow" target="_blank">LiveChat</a></noscript>

-## Welcome to GitHub Pages
+## Welcome to KF Labs!

-You can use the [editor on GitHub](https://github.com/kf-labs/kf-labs.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Natural Language Processing applied.

+### Team Members

+Michal Falenski - LiveChat integration, backend server Enrica Troiano - Emotion classication engine
+Elie Khoury - Consulting

-### Markdown
+### EmotionBot

+Use the chat window on the bottom right to see how our EmotionBot works.
+Try to write something emotional ;)

+<--!
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown